sayedanowar/Full-fledged-Weather-App/README.md

 # Forecast24x7

-Forecast24x7: A Weather App Powered by OpenWeatherMap API, HTML, CSS and JavaScript.
+Forecast24x7: A Weather App Using Openweathermap Api, Built With Html, Css, And Javascript For Real-time Weather Updates.

 ## Instructions